Peter Scholl-Latour

-Peter Roman Scholl-Latour (9 March 1924 – 16 August 2014) was a French-German journalist, author and legendary reporter.
+Peter Roman Scholl-Latour (9 March 1924 – 16 August 2014) was a French-German journalist, author and reporter.
+Scholl-Latour was regarded as one of Europe's most important journalists, akin to what Walter Cronkite was in the US.
+For over six decades, he was one of the continent's most influential voices.
+During the Vietnam War, he was captured by the Viet Cong and managed to secure unique film footage during his captivity.

 Biography

-Peter Scholl-Latour, who was born in the Province of Westphalia and grew up in Lorraine, was the son of dermatologist Otto Scholl-Latour (1888–1960) and Mathilde Zerline Nußbaum (1896–1991; sister of the medical doctor Robert Nußbaum, who was killed in KZ Sachsenhausen) from the Alsace.
+Peter Scholl-Latour, who was born in the Province of Westphalia and grew up in Lorraine, was the son of dermatologist Otto Konrad Scholl (1888–1960) and Mathilde Zerline Nußbaum (1896–1991; sister of the medical doctor Robert Nußbaum, who was killed in KZ Sachsenhausen) from the Alsace.

 In his youth he was persecuted by the Nazis and had to flee to France.
 He then joined the French army and fought against his pursuers and in the Indochina War.

 Youth and education

-Having a Jewish mother and thus suspicious of the national socialists (under the Nuremberg Laws he was considered to be a Mischling, a crossbreed of first degree), his parents baptized him as a Catholic and sent him to the swiss Jesuit Collège Saint-Michel in Fribourg.
+Having a Jewish mother and thus suspicious of the national socialists (under the Nuremberg Laws he was considered to be a Mischling, a crossbreed of first degree), his parents baptized him as a Catholic and sent him to the Swiss Jesuit Collège Saint-Michel in Fribourg.
 When his parents were forbidden to keep transferring money to Switzerland he had to quit the Collège and return to Germany in 1940.
 He finished High School at the Wilhelmsgymnasium in Kassel in 1943.

 In his book Living with France, he gives account of how, after France was liberated from German occupation in 1944, he chose to sign up with the French army.
 Since he failed to reach French controlled territory at Metz, he decided to join Tito's Partisan army, but was arrested in the region of Steiermark in Austria and subsequently put in a Gestapo prison.
 After he was freed, Scholl-Latour was a member of the Commando Parachutiste Ponchardier from 1945 to 1946, a unit of French paratroopers, with whom he fought in the First Indochina War.

 After taking a master's degree at Institut d'études politiques de Paris and subsequently completing his doctoral studies at the Sorbonne, he gained another master's in Arab and Islamic studies at Lebanese University of Beirut.